Fasting | Stages | #1 | #2 | #3 | #4 | #5 | Conclusion | FAQ | Studies

 - Removes pathogens

-The body can build necessary cell parts from the amino acids obtained in the process, resulting in a rejuvenating effect.
+The body can build necessary cell parts from the amino acids obtained, resulting in a rejuvenating effect.

 Because autophagy breaks down cell parts that are no longer necessary, weight loss through fasting leaves no troublesome excess skin.

-In addition to fat, overweight people carry around a lot of excess protein.
+In addition to fat, overweight people carry a lot of excess protein.

 Therefore, it’s no surprise that protein accumulations characterize modern diseases, such as atherosclerosis, cancer, or polycystic ovary syndrome.

-Fasting, on the other hand, helps to break down not only excess fat but also protein.
+Fasting, on the other hand, helps to break down excess fat and protein.
 While doing so, it is regulated by the three essential nutrient sensors:

 - mTOR: Sensitive to sensitively to proteins